 Was that an admission that she actually was right?
 Irina didn’t know, nor did she care.
 “I know exactly what I want.
 I never want to see you again.
 I never want to have any contact with you, I never even want to hear your name.
 Because if you ever come near me again, Admiral, if you come near us, then I will expose you.
 Do you understand?”

-“Don’t think I’m doing it for you,” Irina snorted.
+“Don’t think I’m doing it for you,” Irina snapped.
 “Don’t flatter yourself.
 I’m doing it for her.
 For my daughter.
-I will do anything to protect her – but unfortunately, that means I also have to protect you.
-If I expose you now, it will destroy her future, and I will not let that happen.
-I will not let you do that to her.
-So yes, I am granting you a reprieve, as you so succinctly put it.
+I will do anything to protect her – and unfortunately, that means I also have to protect you.
+If I expose you now, it will destroy her future, and I won’t let that happen.
+I won’t let you do that to her.
+So yes, I’m granting you a reprieve, as you so succinctly put it.
 But you will stay away from us.
 I won’t have you interfering with our lives, with her life.
 I won’t let you corrupt her.”

 That actually made him look hurt, but Irina didn’t care.
 He had hurt her.
 Section 31 was anathema to everything the Federation and Starfleet stood for, and that made Patrick O’Neill anathema to everything that she as a Starfleet officer had sworn to uphold and protect.
 And this man, she had trusted, believed in.
 She had taken him into her confidence and – God help her – into her bedchamber.

 For a moment, O’Neill just looked at her, and for a moment – but just for a moment – Irina thought he looked sad.
 Then he nodded curtly.

 “If that’s what you want.
 You won’t have to hear from me again – and neither will your daughter.”